Broadstairs: Development as a seaside resort

 In 1841, 44 mariners were recorded as resident in Broadstairs; nine of these being specified as fishermen, and of course the residual boat-building activity that remained after the Culmer White yard closed in 1824 (under pressure from the steamships), still continued (though there were only four shipwrights recorded in the census: Solomon Holbourn and Joseph Jarman among them).
 Others may have been at sea on census day: Steamer Point, as the pier head at Broadstairs was then known, would have been fairly busy with shipping movements since consignments of coal and other produce would have been traded along the coast and there would have been regular work on the steam packet to and from Ramsgate.
 By the 1840s, the smuggling had ceased.

 By 1910, the population had reached about 10,000.
 A "guide book" of the 1930s by A.H.
 Simison (the photographic chemist) entitled Ramsgate (The Kent Coast at its best) Pictorially Presented, describes Broadstairs town as having approached modernisation and urban development "always with a consistent policy of retaining those characteristics for which it has for so long been renowned".
 The town has retained many aspects of historical interest, besides its maritime history.
 Amongst these is its notable religious history, evoked by places such as the Shrine of Our Lady, Bradstowe.

+Morelli's Ice Cream Parlour opened in 1932 and retains its distinctive 1957 refurbished interior.

 Governance

 Broadstairs is within the Thanet local government district.
 The town contains the five electoral wards of Bradstowe, St Peter's, Beacon Road, Viking and Kingsgate.
 These wards have eleven of the fifty six seats on the Thanet District Council.
-At the 2007 local elections, all eleven of those seats were held by the Conservative Party.
+The 2023 Local Elections saw major changes in the political make-up of Broadstairs, with the Conservative Party retaining only four of their previously held eight seats.
+Four seats were won by the Labour Party, two by the Greens with an Independent taking the remaining seat.
 Broadstairs and St Peter's Town Council has 15 members, who are elected every four years, led by the mayor.

-The Member of Parliament (MP) for South Thanet is Craig Mackinlay of the Conservative Party.
-He has been the constituency's MP since the 2015 general election.
+The Member of Parliament (MP) for East Thanet is Polly Billington of the Labour Party.
+She has been the constituency's MP since the 2024 general election.

 Broadstairs and St Peter's have been twinned with Wattignies in northern France since the early 1980s.